5 Minute Read

 If you have credit card debt, you’re not alone.

-That means North America has an insane amount of credit card debt.
-And despite what society tells you, credit cards don’t have to be a way of life.
+That means the U.S. has an insane amount of credit card debt.
+Despite what society tells us, credit cards don’t have to be a way of life.
 Here’s how to pay off your credit card debt once and for all.

-When it comes to paying off credit card debt, we recommend a method called the debt snowball.
+When it comes to paying off credit card debt, we recommend the debt snowball method.